tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 14. Get Inventory Availability (oAuth Flow + Connect API)
 15. Search Operations (indexing for now)

-## Environment variables can be used to provide comma delimited values for these values:

- 1. productNamesCommaDelimited
- 2. productStockKeepingUnitsCommaDelimited (used in OCI Postman collection)
- 3. locationGroupIdentifiersCommaDelimited (used in OCI Postman collection)
- 4. locationIdentifiersCommaDelimited (used in OCI Postman collection)

-## Environment variables can be used to provide a string value for these values:

- 1. productSearchTerm

-## You may need to set up a Connected App in your org if you want to be able to use Connect and other flavors of APIs:
+## You may need to set up a Connected App in your org if you want to be able to use Connect APIs and other flavors

+The Omnichannel Inventory Postman Collection used these connected apps

-- Postman_OCI
+- Postman_OCI (for headless)
-- Postman_OCI_ConnectApi
+- Postman_OCI_ConnectApi (for the connect API)

+You will need to obtain values from your Connected App to esyablish connectivity.

 ## oAuth 2.0 is set __once__ in each folder and checked throughout by using Beared Token authentication on requests needing it.